FBoucher/stream-projects/_posts/2021/03/2021-03-10-Stream-168-AzUrlShortener-Scheduler_UI.md

 layout: post
 title: "Stream 168 - Adding some UI to edit the Schedules in AzUrlShortener"
 featured-image: https://img.youtube.com/vi/SLDQraceGuM/hqdefault.jpg
-date: 2021-03-10
+date: 2021-03-17 07:00 -0500
 categories: [azurlshortener, tinyblazoradmin]
 ---

 ## Summary

-In this live stream session, Frank is Continuing to build an user interface to create the schedule into the Url Shortener.
+In this live stream session, Frank is Continuing to build a user interface to create the schedule into the Url Shortener.
 We will find a few bugs along the road, start creating new components...
 A very productive show.

 📺 - Twitch archive - stream no.168